AugustusLe2005/Distortion/README.md

 Warning: The game is on it's first development, so it have some bugs/errors that may occurs during the gameplay.
 Be advised.

-Trigger Alert: The game contain flashing lights, loud noise, gores, guns and explicit elements.
+Trigger Alert: The game contains flashing lights, loud noise, gores, guns and explicit elements.

 Please read the instruction if you want to report a bug/error: